fulmicoton/fulmicoton.github.io/_posts/2013-03-17-bayesian_rating.markdown

 The big idea is, rather than trying to directly compute our estimate, first we compute a probability distribution describing "what we know" of the value we want to estimate, and then (and only then) we can extract an estimate of this value that fits our purpose.

 The separation of concern in that last bit is actually quite important.
-It is actually very common / and normal to consider different estimates for a same value.
+Depending on your point of view you may consider very different value as estimates of a physical value.

-For instance, if I need to estimate the number of serums that a government needs to buy in order to cope with an epidemic, I will want to deliver a figure for which I can say.
-I am sure at 90% that this will be sufficient.
-That figure can sometimes be very far away from [the mean](http://www.infowars.com/french-government-plans-mass-swine-flu-vaccination-program/).
+For instance, if I need to estimate the number of serums that a government needs to buy in order to cope with an epidemic, I will want to deliver a figure for which I can say : I am sure at 90% that this will be sufficient.
+That figure can sometimes [be very far away from the expectation](http://www.infowars.com/french-government-plans-mass-swine-flu-vaccination-program/).
 If I am actually working as in accounting in the company selling those serums, and I want to get an idea of a lower bound for my income for next month, I will probably take a totally different [quantile](http://en.wikipedia.org/wiki/Quantile).